Docs Documentación

 You can provide panel content in three ways.
 Choose based on complexity:

-Method 1: Enter Text Directly
+Method 1: Enter text directly

 Type your text directly in the spreadsheet cell.
 Best for short panels (1–2 paragraphs).